 Timing is critical after surface preparation.
 The anodize process should occur almost immediately after the anodize prep.
 Otherwise within 6-8 hours of exposure to oxygen (air, water) the oxide layer will form apart from anodizing.
 Anodizing parts after the oxide layer has already formed results in a splotchy color pattern that is not desirable.

 Surface finish is one of the biggest factors that can affect the appearance of color.
 If the part is machined poorly, some of the surface areas can become work-hardened or smeared.
 Upon application of electricity, the work-hardened or smeared area slows down the electrical current, and the resulting color is inconsistent and not harmonious.
 For example, the titanium part might have magenta coloration with gold spots, or a blue coloration with bronze spots.

-The surface finish also dictates the brilliance of the final color.
-In other words, if the titanium part has a blasted finish before anodizing, the finished part will continue to have a matte appearance after anodizing.
+The titanium metal finish also dictates the brilliance of the final color.
+In other words, if the titanium part has a blasted surface finish before anodizing, the finished part will continue to have a matte appearance after anodizing.
 Unlike Type 2, the titanium color anodize process does not affect the brilliance of the surface finish.

 Recovering from mistakes in color titanium anodizing

 Because anodizing involves manipulating the oxide layer on titanium, that layer can easily be stripped with a high-alkaline cleaner.
 This makes it relatively easy to recover from mistakes in color anodizing.
 To recover from the following types of issues, strip the oxide layer with a high-alkaline cleaner, and then repeat the anodize prep and anodize process.